A look at your firm’s digital growth journey. (Last Updated August 8, 2023)

-- Have a strategy, but with disconnected tactics
+- I have a strategy, but with disconnected tactics

-- Have a digital presence (website, email), but no larger digital strategy
+- I have a digital presence (website, email), but not a larger digital strategy

-- End goal is desired visibility and credibility, but unsure where to begin
+- My end goal is desired visibility and credibility, but I’m unsure where to begin

-- Lack of a leadership champion and a knowledgeable professional
+- I feel like we lack a leadership champion and a knowledgeable digital professional

 - Confusion over why no leads of significance are converting